inno-devops-labs/S25-core-course-labs/app_kotlin/README.md

 This web application displays the current UTC time and updates it every second.
 It uses Ktor web framework and follows the best Kotlin web practices.

+The application is able to return number of visits of the main app page on `/visits` endpoint.

 ## Tools

 `Ktor`: Chosen for its lightweight nature, ideal for small web applications like this UTC-time showing.